dcorbe/python-fastapi-example/example/README.md

 ```

 ### 2. Ping (`/example/ping`)
 A simple unprotected endpoint that returns a ping response.
+Useful for health checks and basic connectivity testing.
 ```json
 {
     "ping": "pong"